adilTepe/minimal-kicksecure-sys-dvm/README.md

 # minimal-kicksecure-sys-dvm
-Autogenerate a minimal Kicksecure Qubes disposable template that also works as sys qubes.
+Autogenerate a minimal Kicksecure disposable template for QubesOS.
+Also works as a template for sys qubes (sys-net sys-usb sys-firewall).